redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

-# Section 5 : Orchestration
+# Section 5 : Orchestration: Tying it all together

 Objective: In this section we will create a small scale orchestration where: